-Microsoft adds Windows Phone 7.5 Mango details to "Where's my phone update?" page [UPDATED]Alex Wagner - Senior News Editor
+Microsoft adds Windows Phone 7.5 Mango details to "Where's my phone update?" page [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk

 Windows Phone 7.5 Mango is finally just about here, folks.
 If you needed any more evidence of that, you only need to take a peek at Microsoft's own "Where's my phone update?" page, which now lists the status of the Mango update for all four major U.S. carriers.
 Sprint is the farthest back in the process, sitting in the Testing phase, meaning that Mango is currently getting examined on the Now Network before it's released to the masses.
 Meanwhile, AT&T, T-Mobile, and Verizon are in the Scheduling phase, when Microsoft is preparing the update for delivery.
 This part of the process generally takes 10 business days or less.
 Microsoft also notes that "Open market phones" and "All other operators" are in the Scheduling phase.

 We may not have (official) precise rollout dates for Windows Phone 7.5 just yet, but the fact that most U.S. carriers are in the Scheduling phase of the update process means that most of you Windows Phone owners out there only have a little over a week more to wait before Mango begins sweetening your lives.
 Get excited!